Kate Middleton Goes Casual in Denim as She Receives COVID-19 Vaccine - E! Online

 Kate Middleton channeled Kate more than Catherine, Duchess of Cambridge while getting vaccinated for the coronavirus.

-The 39-year-old royal traded in her trademark dress coats and designer frocks for a form-fitting, white ribbed boat neck T-shirt tucked into light blue jeans, paired with a blue surgical face mask, as she received her first dose of the COVID-19 vaccine on Friday, May 28, as seen in a photo posted on her and husband Prince William's Instagram page.
+The 39-year-old royal traded in her trademark dress coats and designer frocks for a form-fitting, white ribbed boat neck T-shirt tucked into light blue jeans, paired with a blue surgical face mask, as she received her first dose of the COVID-19 vaccine on Friday, May 28, as seen in a photo posted on her and husband Prince William's Instagram page on Saturday, May 29.
 It marked one of Kate's most casual looks in years.

 "Yesterday I received my first dose of the COVID-19 vaccine at London's Science Museum," she wrote.
 "I'm hugely grateful to everyone who is playing a part in the rollout - thank you for everything you are doing."